 Mango leather, or "Ampapar," is a dehydrated mango-based product made by blending mango pulp with sugar, acids, and preservatives, followed by drying into a sheet-like form.
 It serves as a value-added product to utilize surplus mangoes, reduce post-harvest losses, and extend shelf life while retaining nutritional and sensory qualities (Ajila et al., 2007).
 It is among the most popular mango-based products in India (Danalache et al., 2014) and can be produced by dehydrating fresh mango pulp or blending it with other ingredients (Huang and Hsieh, 2005; Maskan et al., 2002).

 Several studies have explored different formulations and processing techniques for mango leather.
 Gujral et al., (2013) prepared mango leather by blanching mango pulp at 80 °C and adding KMS, sucrose, pectin and maltodextrin, observing significant effects of these additives on drying characteristics.
-Puspa et al., (2006) enriched Alphonso mango leather with skim milk powder and defatted soy flour finding that 20–25 % soy flour improved color retention, while 10–15 % resulted in better sensory attributes.
+Puspa et al., (2006) enriched Alphonso mango leather with skim milk powder and defatted soy flour, finding that 20–25 % soy flour improved color retention, while 10–15 % resulted in better sensory attributes.
 Similarly, Gujral and Brar (2003) processed Langra mangoes with hydrocolloids, which significantly modified texture but had variable effects on color properties.

 Prasad et al., (2002) studied the dehydration kinetics of mango leather, showing that initial drying rates were high, but moisture loss slowed down after 14–16 h, especially when fortified with roasted Bengal gram.
-Packaging studies by Parekha et al., (2014) and J

-Jimeno et al., (2020) demonstrated that mango leather stored in aluminium foil at three different temperature (30°C, 35°C, 45°C) remained consumable for up to six months although taste scores declined over time.
+Packaging studies by Parekha et al., (2014) Jimeno et al., (2020) demonstrated that mango leather stored in aluminium foil at three different temperatures (30°C, 35°C, and 45°C) remained consumable for up to six months, although taste scores declined over time.
 These findings highlight the potential of mango leather as a nutritious shelf-stable product with ongoing research focusing on optimizing formulations, drying techniques and storage conditions to enhance quality and consumer acceptability.

 CONCLUSION

-Mango-based value-added products serve as an effective strategy to reducing post-harvest losses while enhancing economic returns for farmers and processors.
-Technological advancements in processing, preservation and packaging had significantly improved the quality, safety and acceptability of these products.
+Mango-based value-added products serve as an effective strategy to reduce post-harvest losses while enhancing economic returns for farmers and processors.
+Technological advancements in processing, preservation, and packaging had significantly improved the quality, safety and acceptability of these products.
 The incorporation of functional ingredients and novel drying techniques had enhanced nutritional value, texture and shelf life.
 Additionally, consumer preferences for natural, minimally processed and health-promoting foods continued to drove innovation in mango product development, making it a dynamic and sustainable avenue for value chain enhancement in the mango industry.
 This approach ensures better utilization of seasonal surplus and supports sustainable livelihoods.

 FUTURE PROSPECTS